Memoh (2026)

 Memoh Chat Workspace — L1, L2, L3 layout hierarchy

-The Master-Detail grid: A fixed 240px left navigation rail (L1 sidebar) combined with a flexible conversation workspace (L2) and context sidebar (L3).
+The Master-Detail grid: A navigation rail, a flexible conversation workspace, and a context sidebar form the three-column structure.

 Designing the Human-in-the-Loop Approval